Haitifan03/SpoofDetector/Discovery/Minutes.md

 ### Meeting Time
 09/26/2023
 Began: 4:30 PM
-Ended: 5:23 PM
+Ended: 5:14 PM
 Location: Zoom Call

 ### Meeting time amount
-52 minutes 34 seconds
+43 minutes 34 seconds

 ### Meeting time recorder
-- Logan Parker
+Logan

 ### Meeting Overview
 - Talked about what Pierce Aerospace does, how they have worked with the government to create an FAA standard for UAWs, and how UAWs are identified in airspace.